WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 (and Linux) it's significantly more complicated.
 We recommend updating on a Windows machine in Visual Studio if you have access to one, but the manual steps for macOS and Linux are provided as well.

-#### Windows

-[Todo docs.
-One-touch upgrade in VS for Win. ]

 #### macOS/Linux Manual Instructions

 Open a terminal window and execute the following steps.
 Please note that if you don't have DFU-Util installed, you can find instructions on how to install it [here](/Meadow/Getting_Started/Deploying_Meadow/DFU/).

+#.
+Download and unzip the latest [Meadow.OS](http://wldrn.es/latestmeadowos) files.
-1. DFU Meadow.OS.bin:
+#.
+DFU Meadow.OS.bin:
   `dfu-util -a 0 -S [serial] -D Meadow.OS.bin -s 0x08000000`
-2. Reset F7 (press `RST` button).
+#.
+Reset F7 (press `RST` button).
-3. Disable mono (may need to run twice if you get an exception the first time):
+#.
+Disable mono (may need to run twice if you get an exception the first time):
   `mono ./Meadow.CLI/Meadow.CLI.exe -s /dev/tty.usbmodem01 --MonoDisable`
-4. Erase flash:
+#.
+Erase flash:
   `mono ./Meadow.CLI/Meadow.CLI.exe --EraseFlash --KeepAlive`
    This will take a few minutes.
 After it says "Bulk erase completed," hit space to exit.
-5. Reset F7.
+#.
+Reset F7.
-6. Upload new Mono Runtime:
+#.
+Upload new Mono Runtime:
   `mono ./Meadow.CLI/Meadow.CLI.exe --WriteFile -f Meadow.OS.Runtime.bin --KeepAlive`
    After "Download success," hit space again.
-7. Move the runtime into it's special home on the 2MB partition:
+#.
+Move the runtime into it's special home on the 2MB partition:
   `mono ./Meadow.CLI/Meadow.CLI.exe --MonoFlash --KeepAlive`
    After "Mono runtime successfully flashed," hit space to exit.
-8. Reset F7.
+#.
+Reset F7.

 ### Meadow.OS Improvements